daveisagit/blocksets/README.md

 - 3 block operations seems like a good balance (between cognition and coverage)
 - Apply all possible combinations of order and operation for a group of 3 using some base set
-- Compare to result as obtained by similar set operations on tuples from the lattice
+- Duplicate the test cases using sets of tuple points.
+Since we are confident they produce the correct result we can compare them to the results obtained by the BlockSet methods.

 ## More Ideas